wcj365/healthcare/prep_notes/online_session_06.md

 - Cost/payment, Insurance, and financing of LTC
 - Do differences in cultural have impact on how each country handle LTC?-
 - Where to get data and what analysis tools to use?
+- Within US, compare different states, or urban, suburban, rural areas; compare among races and ethnic groups.
+- maybe looking at COVID-19 and its impact on LTC in general or nursing homes in specific